wangkobe88/Earth/README.md

 This project is one mini Youtube recommendation system.

-Based on TensorFlow, it implements the famous paper <Deep Neural Networks for YouTube Recommendations>.
+Based on TensorFlow, it implements the famous paper "Deep Neural Networks for YouTube Recommendations".

 It uses dbpedia data,treats the documents as users, and the document's classification as the video.